 Many species are dormant over the hot summer, although a few are evergreen.
 The dormant species are sparked into life by the rains of autumn, during summer they are dormant, but as soon as the rains come the tubers are sparked ito life.
 Foliage appears first and is very difficult to spot in the wild, the flower then appear, and to the untrained observer are easily missed.

-The greenhoods and diuris are perhaps the easist to grow, they seem to be a little more tolerant of less than ideal conditions and will multiply and spread through the underground tubers.
+The greenhoods and diuris are perhaps the easiest to grow, they seem to be a little more tolerant of less than ideal conditions and will multiply and spread through the underground tubers.

-Growing conditions for Australian terrestrail orchids need to mimic the natural conditions as much as possible, semi shade (like a woodland) and certainly a well drained soil.
+Growing conditions for Australian terrestrial orchids need to mimic the natural conditions as much as possible, semi shade (like a woodland) and certainly a well drained soil.